andreafuturi/PageFlick/README.md

 - 🔍 SEO-friendly (works with Wordpress)
 - 📱 Mobile-friendly with data-saver mode support
 - 🎨 Built-in loading animations
+- 🕰️ Based on History API so you can use native browser navigation

 ## Installation